Robin Lod

-Robin Lod ([lu:d]; born 17 April 1993) is a Finnish professional footballer who plays as a midfielder for Major League Soccer club Minnesota United and the Finland national team.
+Robin Lod ([lu:d]; born 17 April 1993) is a Finnish professional footballer who plays as a midfielder for Major League Soccer franchise Minnesota United and the Finland national team.
 Lod was born in Helsinki, Finland.
 He began his senior club career playing for Klubi 04, before making his league debut for HJK at age 18 in 2011.
 After winning his first trophy, the Veikkausliiga, during his second season on league level, he helped HJK win three successive Veikkausliiga titles, Cup and League Cup.

-Lod made his international debut for Finland in October 2013, at the age of 20 and has since had over 30 caps, including appearing in 2018 FIFA World Cup qualifications.
+Lod made his international debut for Finland in October 2013, at the age of 20 and has since had over 60 caps, including appearing in 2018 and 2022 FIFA World Cup qualifications.

 Club career

 HJK

 Lod scored his first goal on his senior debut for HJK on 22 October 2011 in a 4−1 home win against MYPA.

 During the 2012 season he played for VPS on loan from HJK.
 Having initially been loaned out on 9 August 2012 until 3 September 2012, the loan was extended subsequently until the end of the season.

 After the 2014 season Lod was selected as Player of the Year for Veikkausliiga.
 Additionally, he was selected as both the best midfield player and the best player of the U21 National Team for the season.
 Lod featured in 120 games for HJK and netted 21 goals, while also contributing 17 assists.